cajun-code/game_dev_ruby_book/tic_tac_toe.rst

   2 tests, 2 assertions, 0 failures, 1 errors

 Notice when i run the test as expected the test fails.
-This test is simular to the first one.
-One thing to point out is the assert_raise method.  it check to see if the code raises an error when certin conditions are met.
+This test is similar to the first one.
+One thing to point out is the assert_raise method.  it check to see if the code raises an error when cretin conditions are met.

 Now lets write the place marker method on the board class